 Your restaurant’s “A” grade is something to be proud of.
-It’s a sign for all your customers (literally, right there in your front window) that you have passed your restaurant health inspection with flying colors, and proof of the superior quality of your food preparation.
+It’s a sign for all your customers (literally, right there in your front window) that you have passed your NYC restaurant health inspection with flying colors.
+And it’s proof of the superior quality of your food preparation.
 Diners are confident of getting a great meal prepared safely when they see top NYC health department restaurant grades.

 Because that “A” is so critical to the success of your business, we’re betting you go to great lengths to make sure you maintain it through every restaurant health inspection.
-That means training and reminding your staff about proper food handling techniques to prevent contamination, being vigilant about cleaning and preventing pests, and constantly checking the temperature of cooked food.
+That means training your staff about proper food handling techniques, being vigilant about cleaning and preventing pests, and checking the temperature of cooked food.

 How refrigeration maintenance affects your restaurant health inspection

 Reliable refrigerators and freezers are essential to everything you do.
-To keep your food safe and make sure you keep earning that “A” grade with every restaurant health inspection, yet it’s not enough to place thermometers in your equipment and check periodically to make sure they are at the correct temperature.
+To keep earning that “A” grade with every restaurant health inspection, it’s not enough to place thermometers in your equipment.

 Just think about what happens when a piece of essential equipment breaks down in the middle of a busy dinner shift.
 Or just prior to your restaurant health inspection!
-Having your all-important refrigeration equipment regularly cleaned, inspected and tuned up can eliminate those headaches completely and help you keep your health grade at the top of the class.
+Having your refrigeration equipment regularly cleaned, inspected and tuned up can eliminate those headaches completely.
+And help you keep your health grade at the top of the class.

 6 refrigeration maintenance tasks that ensure food safety